An explanation of the offshore SEA process, including documentation of the most recent assessment and related consultation.

 As these SEAs have been carried out, the process has evolved and been improved.
 The evolution and refinement of the process will continue.
 A required part of SEA is consultation with the public, environmental authorities and other bodies, together with such neighbouring states as may be potentially affected.

-In conducting the SEA process, DECC is guided by the SEA Steering Group, composed of departmental representatives, conservation and other agencies, NGOs, industry representatives and independent experts.
+In conducting the SEA process, the Department is guided by the SEA Steering Group, composed of departmental representatives, conservation and other agencies, NGOs, industry representatives and independent experts.
 The diverse members’ role is to act as technical peers, guiding the selection of SEA methods and identifying the right information sources.

 Completed studies relating to earlier SEAs are located on the British Geological Survey (BGS) SEA archive.

-Previous DTI/BERR (now DECC) oil and gas SEAs 1-7, the Round 2 wind SEA and more recent OESEAs have made a number of recommendations related to SEA processes and conclusions, the natural and wider environment, and regulatory and other controls.
-A list of these recommendations and their current status (whether closed, still in progress or still open) is presently being reviewed by the SEA steering group, and will be available for download shortly.
+A series of recommendations have been made in the previous offshore energy SEA Environmental Reports on SEA processes and conclusions, the natural and wider environment, and regulatory and other controls.
+A compilation of these recommendations and their current status (whether closed, in progress or still open) is available for download below.

 Offshore Energy SEA: the current SEA

-The Environmental Report for the last SEA (OESEA2) was published in February 2011 with an indicative time horizon (i.e. period of currency) of 5 years.
-During this period, as with previous SEAs, DECC has maintained an active SEA research programme; identifying information gaps (some of which were outlined in the last set of SEA Recommendations), commissioning new research where appropriate, and promoting its wider dissemination through a series of research seminars.
-This has also involved continued engagement with the SEA Steering Group and review of the information base for the SEA, including the environmental baseline, other relevant plans and programmes, and policy and regulation.
-DECC are now undertaking a new SEA (OESEA3) with a view to publication of the Environmental Report in 2016.
+The Environmental Report for OESEA3 has an indicative time horizon (i.e. period of currency) of 5 years.
+During this period, as with previous SEAs, the Department intends to maintain an active SEA research programme; identifying information gaps (some of which were outlined in the last set of SEA Recommendations), commissioning new research where appropriate, and promoting its wider dissemination through a series of research seminars and publications.
+This will also involve continued engagement with the SEA Steering Group and review of the information base for the SEA, including the environmental baseline, other relevant plans and programmes, and policy and regulation.

 Offshore Energy SEA: research programme

-DECC has maintained an active SEA research programme; identifying information gaps (some of which are outlined in previous SEA Recommendations) and commissioning new research where appropriate.
-This has been part of DECC’s offshore SEA programme since 1999.
+The department has maintained an active SEA research programme; identifying information gaps (some of which are outlined in previous SEA Recommendations) and commissioning new research where appropriate.
+This has been part of the department’s offshore SEA programme since 1999.

-Following receipt of applications for licenses made under each seaward oil and gas licensing Round, a screening assessment has been undertaken by DECC to determine whether the award of any of the Blocks applied for would be likely to have a significant effect on a relevant European conservation site, either individually or in combination with other plans or projects.
-This assessment is undertaken to comply with obligations under the Offshore Petroleum Activities (Conservation of Habitats) Regulations 2001 (as amended).
-Following the initial screening assessment (including consultation with the statutory agencies/bodies), those blocks identified as requiring further assessment prior to decisions on whether to grant licences as subject Appropriate Assessment (AA).
-The reports listed below document the further assessment made in relation to Blocks subject to AA for the last three seaward licensing Rounds.
+Following announcement of a Seaward Licensing Round or following receipt of applications for licences made under each Seaward Licensing Round, a screening assessment is undertaken by the department to determine whether the award of any of the Blocks offered or applied for would be likely to have a significant effect on a relevant European conservation site, either individually or in combination with other plans or projects.
+Those sites and related Blocks for which a potential for likely significant effect is identified at the screening stage are subject to further assessment (Appropriate Assessment, (AA)) prior to the Oil & Gas Authority (OGA) making a decision on whether to grant licences.
+These assessments are undertaken to comply with obligations under the Offshore Petroleum Activities (Conservation of Habitats) Regulations 2001 (as amended).

 How do you get involved?